Krishna Prasad Yadav (Nepali politician)

-Krishna Prasad Yadav is a Nepalese politician and member of Provincial Assembly.
+Krishna Prasad Yadav is a Nepalese politician and member of Provincial Assembly and the current chief minister of Madhesh Province.
 Yadav is also the parliamentary party leader for the Nepali Congress in the Provincial Assembly and a former Minister for Physical Infrastructure Development of Madhesh Province.
 Yadav is also the chairman of Madhesh Province committee of Nepali Congress.

 Yadav, a resident of Rautahat, was elected in 2022 provincial assembly elections from Rautahat 1 (B).
+Yadav was supported by seven party alliance with the signature of 75 MLAs who filed case against the appointment of CPN (UML)'s Saroj Kumar Yadav.